elybin/elybin.github.io/_posts/2020-03-03-starting-new-blog.md

 why left abandoned?

-good question boy! i still don’t know the exact reason, but maybe just because i’m too lazy to do things. but, recently i realized that i feel something didn’t work properly, maybe just because i need to share something that i thought bit complicated.
+good question, boy! i still don’t know the exact reason, but maybe just because i’m too lazy to do things. but, recently i realized that i feel something didn’t work correctly, perhaps just because i need to share something that i thought bit complicated.

-unfortunately, some social media i used still not able to doing this things (eg. sharing code, tutorial, raw graphic design). twitter too short to share a hello world code, but instagram are too good-looking to share a .zip file. i need something in between a to be honest. well, i don’t really know where the ships going to go.
+unfortunately, some social media i used still not able to do these things (e.g. sharing code, tutorial, raw graphic design). twitter too short to share a hello world code, but instagram is too good-looking to share a .zip file. i need something in between a to be honest. well, i don’t really know where the ships were going to go.

 but, the only thing i know is… we’re going to move forward, and write something better than yesterday, hope it works. :)